-Although I was known as a grammar fiend even back then, I was surprised that my zeal for the full experience with the written word had rubbed off on her like that.
+Although I was known as a grammar fiend even back then, I was surprised to learn that my zeal for the full experience with the written word had rubbed off on her like that.

-I’m aware of the dynamics in my relationships, why I attract certain people, disinterest others.
-What I like in someone, what I most certainly don’t.
+I’m aware of the dynamics in my relationships, why I attract certain people, disinterest others, what I like in someone, what I most certainly don’t.
 But thinking back, I wasn’t sure why J had been my friend.
 I planned to ask her in the face-to-face we’re looking forward to.
 Not to fish for affirmation.
 More to undo what was like a math problem in my head, for that nice feeling of clarity in the solving.
-She answered me today before I asked:
+She answered me today before the asking:

 You were endlessly fascinating to me 20 some odd years ago with the intensely hard edges one moment and inviting tenderness the next.

 Isn’t it interesting seeing what others see in us?